potassco/clorm/docs/clorm/predicate.rst

 Sub-classing Field Definitions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-All field classes inherit from a base class :class:`~clorm.BaseField` and it's possible to define arbitrary data conversions by sub-classing :class:`~clorm.BaseField`.
+All field classes inherit from an abstract base class :class:`~clorm.BaseField`.
+It is possible to define arbitrary data conversions by sub-classing :class:`~clorm.BaseField`.
 Clorm provides the standard sub-classes :class:`~clorm.StringField`, :class:`~clorm.ConstantField`, and :class:`~clorm.IntegerField`.
 Clorm also automatically generates an appropriate sub-class for every :class:`~clorm.Predicate` definition for use in a complex term.